TheVVaFFle/codepens/README.md

 A conglomeration of the various pens I have created on the free coding website [CodePen.io](https://codepen.io/TheVVaFFle).
 I have moved them here into a single repo for easy viewing.

 Within each pen directory is an "index.html" file.
-Double click on it or drag it into your browser to view.
+Double click on it or drag it into your browser (Only tested Chrome) to view.
 No setup required.

 Thanks and enjoy!